EDavies2020/MS2-CDavies/README.md

 ### Colours:

-* Christine wanted headings and text to be in black, greys and soft Technologies
+* Christine wanted headings and text to be in black, greys or soft tones
-* Images were all to be complimentary tones with reference to everything feeling natural
+* Images were all to be complimentary colours and tones with reference to everything feeling natural

 ### Images:

-* Images were all to be natural, complimentary tones with reference to light and energy
+* Images are all to be natural, complimentary tones with reference to light and energy but not the 'obvious choice'
-* Images were sourced from [unspalsh](https://unsplash.com/), [pixabay](https://pixabay.com/) and provided by Christine
+* Images to be sourced from [unspalsh](https://unsplash.com/), [pixabay](https://pixabay.com/) and provided by Christine

 ### Features: